gleitej/Paddle-Project/README.md

 `"email"` is the email address that that the appication is using to send verifation and password reset links.
 The application is using the NPM package nodeMailer to connect to and email provider and send emails.

-`"emailPasso"` is the password for the email that the appication is using to send verifation and password reset links.
+`"emailPassord"` is the password for the email that the appication is using to send verifation and password reset links.
 The application is using the NPM package nodeMailer to connect to and email provider and send emails.

 ## User Roles